Li Weifeng

-Li Weifeng (李玮峰 (李瑋峰, Lǐ Wěifēng); born 1 December 1978) is a Chinese football manager and former international footballer.
+Li Weifeng (李玮峰 (李瑋峰, Lǐ Wěifēng); born 1 December 1978) is a Chinese football manager and former footballer.
+He made 112 appearances for the China national team, scoring 14 goals.

 Club career

 Tianjin Locomotive

 Li Weifeng started his football career with Tianjin Locomotive's youth academy before he was spotted by the Chinese national youth program to study football abroad in a training program sponsored by Jianlibao.
 This then saw him called up to the Chinese under-20 national team and given a chance to play in the 1997 FIFA World Youth Championship.

 Loan to Everton

 Upon his return from the tournament, Li was returned to his initial youth team of Tianjin Locomotive until top tier club Shenzhen Ping'an showed an interest in him, not wanting to lose a promising young player a contract dispute would arise until a fee of 800,000 yuan was reportedly agree upon.
 In the 1998 league season he made his debut for the club and quickly established himself at the heart of the team's defense, guiding them to a 12th-place finish and doing enough to avoid relegation.
 In the following seasons with Shenzhen, Li establish himself as an integral member of the team and would go on to represent his country in the 2002 FIFA World Cup.
 With the exposure of the tournament, a short trial at Premier League side Everton immediately followed as part of an Everton deal with Chinese sponsor Kejian.
 His time at Everton he only made two appearances, playing once in the league against Southampton and once in the League Cup against Wrexham.
 He was unable to make an impact at the club and returned to Shenzhen after the 2002-03 season.

 In the 2003 league season, Li returned from his loan spell at Everton and was immediately incorporated back into the team.
 He was soon made club captain by then manager Zhu Guanghu and within his second spell at the club he would lead them to the 2004 Chinese Super League title for the first time in the club's history.
 After that success, Zhu Guanghu was offered the Chinese Head coach position and Chi Shangbin came in as his replacement.
 Unfortunately for Chi, results significantly deteriorated under his reign and Li along with several other members of the team in Li Yi and Yang Chen publicly criticized his management which resulted in his resignation.